Note: If you prefer to watch a video on this topic, please visit our FloQademy FAQ course!

 I added an Entity to a Workflow, and now my Reconciliations are gone!
 What do I do?

 Don’t worry, your Reconciliations are not gone, they’re simply hidden.
 This is because you assigned this Entity to a Workflow with a Workflow Type that does not contain Reconciliations.
-Only the Close and Reporting Workflow Types have Reconciliations, so if you reassign this Entity to one of those Workflows, your Reconciliations will return!
+Only the Close Workflow Type has Reconciliations, so if you reassign this Entity to a Close Workflow, your Reconciliations will return!

 What is the difference between a Workflow and a Workflow Type?